 The bottom line – find a great recipe, AND follow that recipe – you will be spending so much more time cooking for your dog than a typical person feeding a manufactured diet.
 Don’t cut corners and end up accidentally causing issues rather than supporting your pup to live a long and healthy life.

-Calculating How Much to Cook for your Dog:
+Calculating How Much for your Dog Food Meal Prep

 For example – BalanceIT recipes are measured after cooking.
 So when it says 14oz roasted chicken breast – that means after cooking.
 This means that in order to get 14oz in the end, you will need to start with MORE.
 Personally, I have found that most lean meats lose about ⅓ of their weight when cooking due to water loss, with the exception of Fish – which seem to lose half with weight in water when cooked.

-Thus when batching out or cooking a recipe, you will need to keep that in mind and over-estimate the amounts of certain products that you will need to cook.
-For example – in this recipe, I cooked 9 lbs of chicken raw-weight, even though the recipe calls for only 7 lbs of cooked chicken.
+Thus when batching out or cooking a recipe to meal prep for dogs, you will need to keep that in mind and over-estimate the amounts of certain products that you will need to cook.
+For example – in a recipe, I cooked 9 lbs of chicken raw-weight, even though the recipe calls for only 7 lbs of cooked chicken.

 Another example will be rice or grains which will actually increase in weight when cooked!
 Depending on the grain this may mean starting with half or a third of the cooked weight as the dry grain going into the water for cooking.